Republic of Vietnam National Police: Insignia

-Shoulder patch of the National Police of the Republic of Vietnam, 1960–1975.

 Regarding the placement of insignia, the Field Police (CSDC) had a system of its own, originally adapted from their dress uniform.
 Most CSDC troopers wore no insignia on their field camouflage uniforms while on operations, or sometimes just their Company patch in either cloth or metal versions in a pocket hanger following the French model suspended from the right shirt pocket.
 Special Recon Teams were issued a round embroidered black patch edged red, with red 'CSQG' and 'TSDB' lettering and winged sword-bayonet pointed down.